 letting go.
 This completely freed up my drawing, building a huge interest in

 drawing and transcribing movement, much like transcribing music onto paper.”

 "Drawing is the meditation into the Life itself; the Life – that is in front of us and the One that is within.
 It is through this process we concentrate ourselves on that ‘One’.
 That enables us to point our full energy and to bring our whole existence to focus and really to penetrate through the subject.
 Beginning there is – an opening of a new visual world of infinite possibilities and a path for realising one’s own journey – in discovering the creative self.
 Everybody is welcome!”
 Hear more from Dilip about his process of making art and teaching below:

 Are you feeling inspired?
-Read more about our new School Leavers Programme and how to apply.
+Read more about our new school leavers course, The Drawing Gap and how to apply.